cornchops/NYCreates-AND-Gate/docs/info.md

 ## How it works

+A single AND gate

 Explain how your project works

 ## How to test

+Use the external switches 1 and 2 to activate the light

 Explain how to use your project

 ## External hardware

+An LED

 List external hardware used in your project (e.g. PMOD, LED display, etc), if any